 A sensible question and an important thing to consider.
 Does your money need to be collected?
 What ID do you need to show to receive it?
 Do you know where and how to collect it when you need it?
 What protection is there to ensure your money is safe?
-To find out more, click here for our article about online security.

 By asking the right questions, you will get the answers you need to help you feel comfortable with the currency exchange method that suits you.
 If in doubt, talk to our foreign exchange specialists at The Currency Shop.